caleb531/intervarsity-theme/README.md

 The theme customizer also allows you to choose from the hundreds of available Google fonts to use for your site.
 You are able to set:

-1. The accent font, used for page headings exclusively
+1. The accent font, used for page/section headings exclusively

 2. The primary font, used for everything else